scipy-conference/scipy_proceedings/papers/kristen_thyng/thyng.rst

 ..
 Explain algorithm

 The TRACMASS algorithm for stepping numerical drifters in space is distinct from many algorithms because it runs natively on a staggered Arakawa C grid.
-This grid is used in ocean modeling codes, including the Regional Ocean Modeling System (ROMS) CITE, MITGCM CITE, and HyCOM CITE.
+This grid is used in ocean modeling codes, including the ROMS (http://myroms.org), MITgcm (http://mitgcm.org), and HyCOM (http://hycom.org).
 In the staggered Arakawa C grid, the west-east or zonal velocity, :math:`u`, is located at the west and east walls of a grid cell; the north-south or meridional velocity, :math:`v`, is located at the north and south walls; and the vertical velocity, :math:`w`, is located at the vertically top and bottom cell walls (Figure :ref:`tracmass1`).
 Note that the algorithm is calculated using fluxes through grid cell walls instead of the velocities themselves to account for differences in cell wall size due to a curvilinear grid or :math:`\sigma` coordinates being used in the vertical direction.
 The drifter is stepped as follows:

 .. figure:: tracmass1.pdf
    :scale: 40%

    A single rectangular grid cell is shown in :math:`x-y`.
 Zonal :math:`u(v)` velocities are calculated at the east/west (north/south) cell walls.
 In the vertical direction, :math:`w` velocities are calculated at the top and bottom cell walls.
-After (CITE TRACMASS DOCUMENTATION). :label:`tracmass1`
+After [Doos2013]_. :label:`tracmass1`

 1. To calculate the time required for the drifter to exit the grid cell in the :math:`x` direction: